NHM FIRST FRIDAYS 2023: April

 NHM'S RESEARCH AND COLLECTIONS | OTIS BOOTH PAVILION - GROUND LEVEL

-Explore the work and collection of NHM with special displays from our Dinosaur Institute, Ornithology, Herpetology, and History Departments.
-We'll be looking at scales and flight in the fantasy world vs. the natural world as well as other selections from our collection.
+Explore the work and collections of NHM with special displays from our Zoology and Anthropology collections.
+We'll be looking at natural world inspiration for sci-fi critters, cultural inspirations for costumes and props, and much more examples from our collection.

 Alf Museum’s Cosplay for Science Initiative | OTIS BOOTH PAVILION - GROUND LEVEL

 The Alf Museum’s Cosplay for Science Initiative assembles scientists, educators, and cosplayers to bridge the connection between science and pop culture.
 Brought to you by the Raymond M. Alf Museum of Paleontology.
-Visit the Alf Museum's Cosplay for Science Initiative at the Otis Booth Pavilion on the Ground Level for a special Dragons, Lore, and More Pop-Up Experience and join in the science and fantasy fun.
+Visit the Alf Museum's Cosplay for Science Initiative at the Otis Booth Pavilion on the Ground Level for a special Pop-Up Experience and join in the science and fantasy fun.

 Golden Apple Comic and Art Foundation | LEVEL 1 FOYER - DUELING DINOS

 The Golden Apple Comic and Art Foundation was started by Kendra and Ryan Liebowitz, owners of the world-famous Golden Apple Comics on Melrose Avenue in Los Angeles.
 The foundation's purpose is to preserve, safeguard and showcase private collections and ensure that comics, books, art, and collectibles are secured for future generations to enjoy.
 Visit the Golden Apple Comic and Art Foundation's table next to the Dueling Dinos for more information, special display, and on-theme items for sale.